pivotal-cf/cf-rabbitmq-release/docs/service_broker.md

-# RabbitMQ Service Broker for Pivotal Cloud Foundry
+# RabbitMQ Service Broker for Cloud Foundry

 The repository also includes a service broker for RabbitMQ.
 If you don't intend to run Cloud Foundry or don't wish to be able to